dbuchwald/6502/Software/README.md

   - `4m` - to be used with 4MHz oscillator,
   - `8m` - to be used with 8MHz oscillator.
 - `LCD_MODE` - with acceptable values `8bit` and `4bit` (the latter being default if omitted) enables build time selection of LCD interface.
 If your own build of 6502 computer uses 8-bit interface towards LCD, this will let you use provided software with it.
 The only thing you might want to check is the LCD data and port definitions at the beginning of `common/source/lcd8bit.s` (or, if you are using your own build with 4-bit mode `common/source/lcd4bit.s`) for symbols `LCD_DATA_PORT` and `LCD_CONTROL_PORT`, as well as their DDR counterparts.
 The same is possible with 4-bit mode, but there is just one symbol - `LCD_PORT` accompanied by DDR counterpart.
 Default configuration is obviously immediately compatible with 4-bit onboard LCD connector, and 8-bit interface connected to VIA2 PA for control and PB for data (like in BE6502),
-- `SERIAL_INTERFACE` - with acceptable values `r6551` and `wdc65c51` enables selection of type of controller used for serial communication. `r6551` represents Rockwell R6551 chips (the ones without the infamous "wdc bug") and `wdc65c51` represents WDC 65C51 chips that do suffer from TX status bug (otherwise known as "wdc bug").
-If you are not sure if your chip is affected, try using `r6551`, but if it fails, select `wdc65c51` instead.

 Build examples: